-Whether you're volunteering abroad in Costa Rica or traveling the globe in search of all the LDS temples, you're gonna have to make a pitstop at the San Jose, Costa Rica Temple!
-There are a few things you're going to need to know before you go, including how to get there.
+Whether you're volunteering abroad in Costa Rica or traveling the globe in search of all the Latter Day Saint temples, make a pitstop at the San Jose, Costa Rica Temple!

 The Costa Rica temple is absolutely gorgeous and stands right in the heart of San Jose, the country's capital.
-It was the 87th LDS temple built and was completed in 2000.
-As if the temple wasn't stunning enough on it's own, the two acre temple grounds around it make it even more beautiful.
+It was the 87th temple built and was completed in 2000.
+As if the temple wasn't stunning enough on its own, the two acre temple surrounding grounds are gorgeous, peppered with palm trees and row after row of bright flowers.

 - Take the bus